DRIVEN BASE

 All DENSO products aim to create new value that provides enhanced comfort and convenience for customers while minimizing greenhouse gas emissions, resource consumption, and the risk of chemical substance pollution.
 This rationale is based on the approach to environmental efficiency recommended at the 1992 Earth Summit.

 In addition, with regard to CO2 emissions, we aim to help realize carbon neutrality, a trend that is accelerating in global society, through our mobility products and energy use.
 Specifically, we are striving to reduce CO2 emissions from our mobility products to the greatest extent possible.
-We are also working to achieve negative CO2 emissions through the establishment of technologies to capture, recycle, store, and reuse CO2.
-By doing so, we will contribute to the realization of a carbon-neutral society.
+We are working to achieve negative CO2 emissions through technologies that create green energy using hydrogen.
+Through these efforts, we will aim to achieve carbon neutrality across all of society.

 Specific Initiatives